rschristopher/ischristtrue.com/src/ancient-views/index.md

 ???+ example "Leviathan and Behemoth by William Blake"
     <center>![lev-beh](/images/lev-beh.jpg)</center>

-Sometimes, as in this William Blake artwork, an ouroboros-like motif is created using *both* Behemoth and Leviathan, making a kind of beastly *yin-yang*, contrasting order and chaos in the form of primordial beasts
+Sometimes, as in this William Blake artwork, an ouroboros-like motif is created using *both* Behemoth and Leviathan, making a kind of beastly *[yin-yang](https://en.m.wikipedia.org/wiki/Yin_and_yang)*, contrasting order and chaos in the form of primordial beasts
-(note the related beasts from Book of Daniel and Book of Revelation).
+(note the related beasts from the Book of Daniel and Book of Revelation).

 The key to understanding the ouroboros is that it represents cyclical completion.
-It explicitly represents a [Luciferian](https://en.m.wikipedia.org/wiki/Luciferianism) worldview where creation is complete and total in and of itself, requiring no external creator (neither essence nor energy), that nothing is uncreated.
+It explicitly represents a [Luciferian](https://en.m.wikipedia.org/wiki/Luciferianism) worldview where creation is complete and total, self-sustaining in and of itself, requiring no external creator (neither essence nor energy), that nothing is uncreated.
 The serpent in an ouroboros is sufficient in and of itself (needing nothing else).

 Not only do we see *ouroboros* iconography resurging in modern culture, it is usually part of a broader Luciferian resurgence.